A window for water-hydrogen demixing on warm metal-rich sub-Neptunes: Impact for sub-Neptune studies

 \subsection{Impact on composition and evolution}

-We find that rather than fully-mixed or layered-structure models, the envelopes of warm sub-Neptunes are to be described by a continuum of compositional gradient structures, with lower metallicities at low pressures and higher metallicities deeper down in the envelope, rather than a fully layered structure (as proposed for the ice giants; \citealp{amoros_h_2-h_2o_2024}).
-Specifically, while envelopes with $\lesssim 100\times$ solar metallicity may be aptly described by fully-mixed models, our simple zeroth-order estimate of the amount of metal depletion to be expected in the upper atmosphere (as detailed in Sec. \ref{sec:stable_Z}) implies that the metallicities measured in the upper atmosphere via transmission spectroscopy are increasingly underestimating the bulk envelope metal mass content over the demixing window.
+We find that rather than fully-mixed or layered-structure models, the envelopes of warm metal-rich sub-Neptunes are to be described by a continuum of compositional gradient structures, with lower metallicities at low pressures and higher metallicities deeper down in the envelope (as proposed for the solar system ice giants; \citealp{amoros_h_2-h_2o_2024}).
+Specifically, while envelopes with $\lesssim 150\times$ solar metallicity may be aptly described by fully-mixed models, our simple zeroth-order estimate of the amount of metal depletion to be expected in the upper atmosphere (as detailed in Sec. \ref{sec:stable_Z}; see Fig. \ref{fig:stable_comp}) implies that the metallicities measured via transmission spectroscopy are underestimating the bulk envelope metal mass content over the demixing window.
 Compositional stratification should have the strongest impact on the upper-atmosphere metallicities of colder and higher-mass planets with metal-rich envelopes, with predicted metal depletions of over 50\% by mass predicted even at masses as low as $\sim 6 M_\oplus$.
-Meanwhile, planets with metallicities of $\sim 500\times$solar and masses greater than $\sim 10 M_\oplus$ may be well represented by fully layered structures of near-solar-metallicity gas on top of a water-rich interior.
-This effect however also impacts low-mass sub-Neptunes: the upper-atmosphere metal mass content can be reduced by 20\% even in the case of the lowest planetary mass ($2.86M_\oplus$), zero-Bond-albedo (381K) explored in our grid.
+Meanwhile, planets with bulk envelope metallicities of $\sim 500\times$solar and masses greater than $\sim 10 M_\oplus$ may be well represented by fully layered structures of near-solar-metallicity gas on top of a water-rich interior.
+This effect also impacts low-mass sub-Neptunes: the upper-atmosphere metal mass content can be reduced by 20\% even in the case of the lowest planetary mass ($2.87M_\oplus$) and at the zero-albedo equilibrium temperature of TOI-270\,d.